mattermost/mattermost-plugin-jira/readme.md

 #### How can I see all the notification subscriptions that are set up in Mattermost?

-While logged in as a System Admin type `/jira subscribe list` in a Mattermost channel.
+While logged in as a system admin, type `/jira subscribe list` in a Mattermost channel.

 #### Which notification events are supported?